Retinal Artery Occlusion

 The presence of hemorrhages, cotton wool spots, and venous beadings are documented as well.

 Neovascularization on the optic disc or/and else-where is ruled out.

-Fundus images are essential for documenting the location of retinal opacifications, ischemic changes and cherry red spot along with location and type of emboli , such as calcified which may originate from calcified heart valve or Hollenhorst plaque (platelet-fibrin-cholesterol), features boxcar (cattle track) segmentation which may arise from carotid artery , aortic arch or heart valves and to document the presence of cotton wool spots, optic disc edema, retinal vascular caliber changes, neovascularization of the disc (NVD), or/and elsewhere (NVE).
+Fundus images are essential for documenting the location of retinal opacifications, ischemic changes, and cherry red spot along with location and type of emboli , such as calcified which may originate from calcified heart valve, Hollenhorst plaque (cholesterol), platelet-fibrin, and other features such as boxcar (cattle track) segmentation which may arise from the carotid artery , aortic arch or heart valves and to document the presence of cotton wool spots, optic disc edema, retinal vascular caliber changes, neovascularization of the disc (NVD), or/and elsewhere (NVE).

 The fundus image helps to study in detail if there is a combination of CRVO, which adds dilated tortuous veins with intraretinal hemorrhages.